walking-octopus/tatu/README.md

 This is a reference implementation as a Rust proxy.
 Protocol could be implemented directly in Fabric/Java.
 Specification: [PROTOCOL.md](PROTOCOL.md)

 > [!WARNING]
 > Work in progress.
 Protocol is unstable and subject to change.
+Documentation may not reflect the current state of the codebase.

 ## Status